thalitat/README--Thalita-Oliveira--Taty-/README.md

 -🔭 I am currently working as a Systems Analyst in an Agilist position.

--🌱 I'm currently learning about the world of data, including languages and tools in this area, and improving in agile projects.

--👯 I work in a traditional company on the innovation team, and I also tend to take on freelance work depending on my availability.
+-⚒️ I work in a traditional company on the innovation team, and I also tend to take on freelance work depending on my availability.

 📫 How to contact me: